Complications: A Surgeon's Notes on an Imperfect Science: Ethics in medicine

 Complications goes over many of the ethical issues present in medicine today.
 In Education of a Knife, the morality of the learning process for future doctors is discussed.
 Future doctors learn how to perform a certain procedure by doing surgery on patients, meaning that some patients will have to be the first time for future physicians when learning a surgery, as is the case with Gawande when he learns to perform a central line.
 The moral dilemma raised from this is whether it is fair to the first-time patients that must have to deal with the drawbacks of having an inexperienced physician perform surgery on them.
-The additional problem is that if learning physicians aren’t allowed to perform surgeries, how will they be able to fully master the concept of surgery without putting it to practice.
+The additional problem is that if learning physicians aren't allowed to perform surgeries, how will they be able to fully master the concept of surgery without putting it to practice.

-The ethical dilemma that arises from the autonomy of patients versus the patriarchy of the doctors is also discussed in Complications.
+The ethical dilemma that arises from the autonomy of patients versus the paternalism of the doctors is also discussed in Complications.
 This issue consists of who has control over the procedure to be put into action when facing life or death scenarios, the doctor or the patient?
 In the essay of Whose Body Is It Anyway?
 Gawande goes into detail over his firsthand experience facing this dilemma.
-The doctors wanted to place their patient on assisted breathing to keep him alive but the patient didn’t want to be placed on it.
+The doctors wanted to place their patient on assisted breathing to keep him alive but the patient didn't want to be placed on it.
 When the patient went unconscious, the doctors proceeded to assist his breathing which allowed him to stay alive.
 The ethical question that arises from this situation is should the patient have full control over their body regardless of their lesser knowledge when compared to physicians that could possibly save their lives?

 Critical reception

 Since its release in 2002, Complications has been widely lauded by various sources.
-Many people applaud Gawande’s writing style, in which he goes into detail over the medical procedures he discusses while simultaneously going over ethical and medical problems present in current health care.
-Dr. Robert Crowell from University of Massachusetts Medical School writes about this in his review, describing Gawande’s writing style as a “mixture of hair-raising surgical cases, careful inspection of relevant scientific literature, compassionate partnership with the patient, and exploration of ethical and philosophic considerations”.
-Gawande’s use of words goes a long way in illustrating the important images he wants the reader to capture; this skillfulness has been referred to as “verbal magic” by The New York Times.
+Many people applaud Gawande's writing style, in which he goes into detail over the medical procedures he discusses while simultaneously going over ethical and medical problems present in current health care.
+Dr. Robert Crowell from University of Massachusetts Medical School writes about this in his review, describing Gawande's writing style as a “mixture of hair-raising surgical cases, careful inspection of relevant scientific literature, compassionate partnership with the patient, and exploration of ethical and philosophic considerations”.
+Gawande's use of words goes a long way in illustrating the important images he wants the reader to capture; this skillfulness has been referred to as “verbal magic” by The New York Times.

-Another component of Gawande’s Complications that evokes positive criticism is the honesty that projects from it.
+Another component of Gawande's Complications that evokes positive criticism is the honesty that projects from it.
 Gawande does not hold back from acknowledging his own shortcomings along with those of other doctors.
 This direct honesty allows Gawande to “lift the veil of obscurity and obfuscation” that covers the truth behind medicine and surgery.
 Another source also claims that “’Complications’ impresses for its truth and authenticity” which results in Gawande having the ability to educate his reading audience while entertaining them with his anecdotes.